 With this being the reality, it is strongly suggested that you earn a professional certification if you are serious about starting a career in pharmacy.
 In case you still don’t feel that you are interested in pursuing your pharmacy certification, your next step is to look for a job.

-Step 2: Locate a program accredited by PTAC and sign-up for training
+Step 2: Locate a program accredited by PTAC and sign-up for training in SC

 The second step in becoming eligible to work as a certified pharmacy technician is to register for classes that are recognized by the Pharmacy Technician Accreditation Commission (PTAC).
 This organization coordinates program curricula and guidelines with both the Accreditation Council for Pharmacy Education (ACPE) and the American Society of Health-System Pharmacists (ASHP) to ensure consistent high quality in national pharmacy technician programs.